In Defense of Graphic Novels: A Top Ten List

 1. Graphic novels are so. much. fun.

 Sometimes, when we’re talking about getting our kids to fall in love with reading, it’s as simple as that.
 Series like CatStronauts, Mr. Pants, The Bad Guys, and Bird and Squirrel brought so many smiles to my children in their early years of independent reading.
 Books like The Cardboard Kingdom once informed imaginative play for an entire summer.
 Graphic novels makes reading fun—and that, my friends, is what we’re after.

 Did you enjoy this post?
 Make sure you don’t miss others!
 Enter your email on the right hand side of my homepage, and you’ll receive a new post in your inbox 3-4 times a month.
 Plus, follow me on Instagram (@thebookmommy), where I’m most active these days, posting reviews and updates on what my kids are reading, or Facebook (What To Read To Your Kids) and Twitter (@thebookmommy).

 All opinions are my own.
 As an Amazon Associate I earn from qualifying purchases through the links above, although I prefer we also shop local and support our communities when we can.

-Tagged: autobiographies and memoirs written for children, Chad Sell, children's books about anxiety, comic strips, early graphic novels, falling in love with reading, George O'Connor, graphic novels, introducing consent to children, Jerry Craft, Mike Curato, Raina Telgemeier, Ruth Bader Ginsburg, socio-emotional development in children, Terri Libenson, Vera Brosgol, Victoria Jamieson, visual literacy
+Tagged: autobiographies and memoirs written for children, Chad Sell, children's books about anxiety, comic strips, early graphic novels, falling in love with reading, George O'Connor, graphic novels, introducing consent to children, Jerry Craft, Mike Curato, Raina Telgemeier, Ruth Bader Ginsburg, social-emotional development in children, Terri Libenson, Vera Brosgol, Victoria Jamieson, visual literacy